Budget Salary and Benefit Costs

 - The period description

-- The period total dollar amount, which is equal to the Adjusted Monthly Base Salary + Total Benefits
+- The period total dollar amount, which is equal to the Total Requested Salary plus Total Benefits on Salary

 - Information text indicating the current cascading state (on or off)